Maximal edge-traversal time in First Passage Percolation: Acknowledgements

 \section{Acknowledgements}

-The author would like to express my gratitude to Professor Antonio Auffinger for suggesting me this problem and introducing the idea of the arguments in \cite{BK}.
-And he also gratefully acknowledges useful discussions with Ryoki Fukushima, especially suggesting to me to use the Chernoff bound to prove Lemma \ref{lem4} and Lemma \ref{lem5}.
-This research is partially supported by JSPS KAKENHI 16J04042.
+I would like to thank Professor Ryoki Fukushim giving me a plenty of helpful advice, encouraging me to carry out the research.
+I also would like to express my gratitude to Professor Antonio Auffinger for suggesting me this problem and introducing the idea of the arguments in \cite{BK93}.
+I would like to show my appreciation to Professor Takashi Kumagai for a lot of advice and support.
+I am indebted to an anonymous reviewer of an earlier paper for providing insightful comments.
+This research is partially supported by JSPS KAKENHI 16J04042 and Kyoto University Top Global University Project.